awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/custom-platforms-scripts.md

 This tool is available at `/opt/elasticbeanstalk/bin/get-config`\.
 You can use it in the following ways:

 + `get-config optionsettings` – Returns a JSON object listing the configuration options set on the environment, organized by namespace\.
-You can use the `-n` and `-o` switches to select one value from the optionsettings

   ```
   $ /opt/elasticbeanstalk/bin/get-config optionsettings
   {"aws:elasticbeanstalk:container:php:phpini":{"memory_limit":"256M","max_execution_time":"60","display_errors":"Off","composer_options":"","allow_url_fopen":"On","zlib_output_compression":"Off","document_root":""},"aws:elasticbeanstalk:hostmanager":{"LogPublicationControl":"false"},"aws:elasticbeanstalk:application:environment":{"TESTPROPERTY":"testvalue"}}
-  $ /opt/elasticbeanstalk/bin/get-config optionsettings -n aws:elasticbeanstalk:container:php:phpini -o memory_limit
-  256M
   ```

-<<<<<<< HEAD
   To return a specific configuration option, use the `-n` option to specify a namespace, and the `-o` option to specify an option name\.

   ```